 Ok, so now that you’ve invested good money in the right Go Pro Camera along with a high-quality gimbal, all that’s left is finding the right drone.
 What is the best Drone for Go Pro?
 What you need is a high-quality intermediate-level quadcopter with powerful motors, the good payload carrying capacity, and predictable & reliable flight characteristics.

 The best GoPro Drone should have specific pre-programmed flight pattern modes like auto-circling, cable-flying that allow you to concentrate on the photography and not the piloting.
-It should have decent range and flight time and a substantial GPS / Wifi signal capability so that you can maintain radio communication with the drone to allow control and prevent fly-aways.
+It should have a decent range and flight time and a substantial GPS / Wifi signal capability so that you can maintain radio communication with the drone to allow control and prevent fly-aways.

 Last, of all, it must have an RTH (return to home) function that will let the quad automatically return and self-land if you get into trouble.
 This is important because you don’t want the quad flying away with your $500 Go Pro Hero-4 camera attached to the bottom – making a Xmas gift for someone else!